ksclarke/jiiify-presentation/README.md

 Jiiify Presentation is a [IIIF Presentation](http://iiif.io/api/presentation) library for Java.
 It does not contain a server.
 It's just for working with IIIF presentation manifests.

+[Semantic versioning](https://semver.org/) will be used once the library reaches version 1.0.0.
+Until that time, breaking changes will happen at 0.x and bug fix changes at 0.x.x.

 ### Getting Started

 A very simple example of using jiiify-presentation follows: